 Days 1-4: Copenhagen

-In Copenhagen, Denmark’s capital, you will love the rides and the lights in Tivoli Gardens, one of the oldest amusement parks in the world.
+In Copenhagen, Denmark’s capital, you will love the rides and the lights in Tivoli Gardens (buy tickets in advance).
+It is one of the oldest amusement parks in the world.
 Snap photos of the colorful facades of Nyhavn, tour Rosenborg Castle, and sample smørrebrød.

 Watch the changing of the guard at the Amalienborg Palace, and look for the statue of the Little Mermaid, Hans Christian Andersen’s famous young heroine.